essentialkaos/bibop/COOKBOOK.md

 ##### `not-empty`

-Checks if file is not empty.
+Check if file is not empty.

 **Syntax:** `empty <path>`